 All Horses must be current on all vaccinations and be able to show proof upon request.
 All equestrian riders must wear helmets.

 Visitors, please note: Metal detecting at Caumsett State Historic Park Preserve is prohibited.
-Also prohibited are: Rollerblades, skateboards, longboards, scooters (any type), pets, and open fires (any type).
+Also prohibited are: Rollerblades, skateboards, longboards, scooters (any type), pets, open fires (any type), balloons, and drones.

 Cross country skiing is available during the winter from 8 am - 4:30 pm.